 San Diego Grandparent Rights Lawyers

-For an aggressive and compassionate family attorney in San Diego, contact the Law Office of George Gedulin at (858) 281-4605.
+For an aggressive and compassionate grandparent rights lawyer in San Diego, contact the Law Office of George Gedulin at (858) 281-4605.
 We want to fight to protect the best interests of your grandchildren.

 In California, a grandparent may request reasonable visitation with their grandchildren under certain circumstances.
 For a grandparent to be granted visitation rights, they must prove to the court that there was a pre-existing bond with the grandchild(ren) and that it is in the grandchild’s best interest to maintain that bond.